kimz-Q/AGI-26-Conference-/AGI-26.md

 | Contingency | $2,000 |
 | **Total** | **$34,150** |

 Travel costs cover 3 attending team members (2 from Spain/Japan, 1 from Florida).
-The fourth team member is local and within driving distance.
+The remaining two team members are local and within driving distance.
 Any funds remaining after the conference will be returned to the CCF.

 ---